slopp/Load-Test/README.md

 ## Benchmark Test

 A performance benchmark was conducted on these two tools.
-The target was to support 400 concurrent visits to this [application]().
-The application is light-weight, but allows users to select parameters and solve a system of ordinary differential equations representing a disease spread model.
+The target was to support 400 concurrent visits to a moderately complex shiny app.

 Shiny relies on Javascript to respond to user interactions and communicate with R as opposed to RESTful HTTP calls.
 This means standard load